turi-code/userguide/deployment/pred-intro.md

 **Logging and Feedback** contains information about how to access a service's logs and how to submit feedback for a query result.

+**Dependencies** shows ways to add dependent packages or custom files to be accessible by the predictive service.

 **Experimentation** explains how to handle multiple models within the same scenario, including the definition of policies to serve them behind a single endpoint.

 **Operations** provides further details about monitoring and management of the Predictive Service.